primeop/primeop/README.md

 ## 🛰️ Satellite Cybersecurity Research @ USC

-- 🔍 Investigating replay, DDoS, and spoofing attacks in satellite-ground communication.
+- 🔍 Investigating recon, replay, DDoS, and spoofing attacks in satellite-ground communication.
 - 🌐 Simulating orbits using **Cesium** and **TLE** data in 3D.
 - 🛡 Applying **Zero Trust Architecture** to space communication networks.
 - 🧠 Threat modeling with the **SPARTA framework** + PoC development.